VHS is launching a new horse carriage campaign

 A near-disastrous incident involving horse-drawn carriages in Vancouver’s Stanley Park in 2016 led to renewed calls for an end to the use of horse carriages in urban areas.
 The incident happened after a car horn spooked a pair of carriage horses, who ran off the road and across a bike path, hitting a park bench with the carriage before coming to a stop after approximately a hundred metres.
 In the midst of the situation, the driver fell out and frightened passengers jumped from the carriage.
 Thankfully, no one, including the horses, was reported injured, but still today the incident serves as a reminder of the dangers of operating horse carriages in unpredictable urban environments, something other municipalities are beginning to act on.
 In fact, January 1st of this year marked the end of horse-drawn carriages in Montreal.

-VHS has also joined the fight to end horse-drawn carriages in Victoria.
-It was a May 2018 incident involving Victoria’s horse-drawn carriages that seemed to revive the debate over the highly controversial practice and has ultimately brought the issue before Victoria City Council.
-The traffic incident, in which a horse carriage was bumped by a bus, led to two trolley horses slipping and falling onto the street.
+In May 2018, one of Victoria’s horse-drawn carriages was bumped by a bus, causing two horses to slip and fall onto the street.
 Video of the incident showed the horses struggling to get up for over five minutes, with members of the public attempting to intervene and inadvertently putting themselves at risk.
 The incident made media headlines and led to questions about whether horse-drawn carriages and trolleys should continue to be permitted in increasingly busy and traffic-congested urban environments.

-VHS is concerned about the prevalence of horse carriages on the increasingly busy streets of Vancouver and around BC, with carriage rides being offered at a number of local events throughout the year, in addition to regular operations in Stanley Park.
-VHS has repeatedly written to business associations that have sponsored horse carriage rides at their events, highlighting concerns for the welfare and safety of the animals and the public who they share the road with.
-We also sent a letter to Victoria City Council, as they deliberated how to address growing concerns surrounding horse carriages in their city.
+VHS is concerned about the prevalence of horse carriages on the increasingly busy streets of Vancouver and around B.C., with carriage rides being offered at a number of local events throughout the year, in addition to regular operations in Stanley Park.
+VHS has written to business associations that have sponsored horse carriage rides at their events, highlighting concerns for the welfare and safety of the animals and the public who they share the road with.
+This year, we will be drawing public attention to the use of horses at these local events.

-So long as horse carriages continue to operate in urban environments like Vancouver and Victoria, it’s not a matter of “if”, but “when” another incident like the one in Stanley Park occurs.
+So long as horse carriages continue to operate in urban environments, it’s not a matter of “if”, but “when” another incident like the one in Stanley Park occurs.
 Beyond the immediate risks, we’re also concerned about the overall well-being of horses in these settings.
-This is why VHS is launching a new horse-drawn carriage campaign in 2020.
+This is why you’ll be hearing more about our horse-drawn carriage campaign in 2020.